krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 [kdcdefaults]
 ~~~~~~~~~~~~~

-With two exceptions, relations in the [kdcdefaults] section specify
+Some relations in the [kdcdefaults] section specify default values for
-default values for realm variables, to be used if the [realms]
+realm variables, to be used if the [realms] subsection does not
-subsection does not contain a relation for the tag.
-See the
+contain a relation for the tag.
+See the :ref:`kdc_realms` section for
-:ref:`kdc_realms` section for the definitions of these relations.
+the definitions of these relations.

 * **host_based_services**
 * **kdc_listen**